davidrazmadzeExtra/Codes_VisionKit/README.md

 # Scanning data with the camera - iOS 16

-See `ViewController` for all of the code
+See `ScanDataCamera/ViewController` for all of the code

 ## Resources